adrhem/lunash/README.md

 -   Clone the repository to your local machine.
 -   Copy the `.env.example` file to `.env` and configure the environment variables as needed.
 -   Navigate to the project directory and run `composer install` to install the dependencies.
+-   Generate the application key with `php artisan key:generate`.
+-   Run the database migrations and seeds with `php artisan migrate` and `php artisan db:seed`.
 -   Run the project with artisan: `php artisan serve`.
+(It supports valet too)
 -   Navigate to `http://localhost:8000` in your web browser to access the application.

+### Troubleshooting

+I highly recommend changing the `credsStore` in your Docker config file (`~/.docker/config.json`) to any docker-credential-helper or remove it completely if you are using Docker Desktop.
+This is because the default `desktop` credential store does not work well with php exec functions, which are used in this project to interact with Docker.
+If you don't change this, you may encounter issues when trying to manage your Docker containers through Lunash.